syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 ---
-description: Documentation for writing Promise Workflows and Pipelines, covering how Kratix internally execute the Pipeline containers
+description: Documentation for writing Promise Workflows using Kratix Pipelines, covering how Kratix internally executes the Pipeline containers
 title: Promise Workflows
 sidebar_label: Workflows
 ---

 # Workflows

-A [Kratix Promise](../promises/intro) is configured with a series of workflows defined in the Promise's `workflows` key.
-Within the workflows, promise writers can trigger a series of actions (pipelines) that must be executed when certain conditions are met in the system.
+A [Kratix Promise](../promises/intro) is configured with a series of Workflows defined in the Promise's `workflows` key.
+Within the Workflows, Promise writers can trigger a series of actions (pipelines) that must be executed when certain conditions are met in the system.
 The `workflows` is defined as follows: